sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

  #### Reentrancy

- A kernel control path denotes the sequence of instruction executed by the kernel to handle a system call, and execption or an interrupt.
+ A kernel control path denotes the sequence of instruction executed by the kernel to handle a system call, and exeption or an interrupt.

  The Linux kernel is reentrant.
 This means that several processes may be executing in kernel mode at the same time.